kellyfu728/my-museum/README.md

 ## ✦ Features

 - 🏛️ Personal exhibit archive
-- ✍️ Create and edit exhibits
+- ✍️ Create, edit, delete, and favorite exhibits
-- 🏷️ Tags and categories
+- 🏷️ Bilingual predefined tags with unchanged custom tags
-- 🔎 Search and filtering
+- 🔎 Combined search, type, tag, and favorite filters
+- ↕️ Newest, oldest, and random sorting
-- ✦ Random **Surprise Me** exhibit
+- ✦ **Surprise Me** from the current browsing selection
+- 📖 Quiet, focused exhibit reading mode
-- 📊 Personal taste overview
+- 📊 Data-driven **My Taste** overview and browsing shortcuts
 - 🌐 English / 简体中文 interface
+- 🧭 A bilingual, museum-style first-visit guide
 - 💾 Local browser storage
+- 📤 Safe JSON backup, export, and import
 - 📱 Responsive design
 - 🔒 No account required
-- 📤 Data export / import

-> Some features are still being developed.
+All exhibit data stays in the browser unless it is deliberately exported as a JSON backup.

 ---